Understanding Principal Reduction: What It Is And How It Helps Homeowners

 Mortgage Principal Reduction Eligibility

 Most of these programs have limits on the amount of principal you can owe and require the property to be your primary residence.
-If a principal reduction is an option, you need to be able to prove you’ll be able to afford your mortgage payments with the principal reduction.
+If a principal reduction is an option, you need to prove you’ll be able to afford your mortgage payments with the principal reduction.

-Following the ending of HAMP and the principal reduction modification in 2016 as well as the HHF in 2020, opportunities for principal reduction are rarer.
+Following the ending of HAMP and the principal reduction modification in 2016 and the HHF in 2020, opportunities for principal reduction have become rarer.
 So, let’s go over some alternatives.

 - Build up equity.
 If you’re gainfully employed but are underwater in your mortgage, staying in your home and building equity through regular or extra payments can help.